WebReflection/uhtml/README.md

   <summary><strong>µhtml library goals</strong></summary>
   <div>

-  * be an essential/ideal companion for [wickedElements](https://github.com/WebReflection/wicked-elements#readme), [hookedElements](https://github.com/WebReflection/hooked-elements#readme), or any third part that would like a _lighterhtml_ like API, without the extra weight
+  * be an essential/ideal companion for [wickedElements](https://github.com/WebReflection/wicked-elements#readme), [hookedElements](https://github.com/WebReflection/hooked-elements#readme), or any third party that would like a _lighterhtml_ like API, without the extra weight
   * keep it as simple as possible, but not simpler
   * see if there is room for improvements in _lighterhtml_ whenever _uhtml_ simplifications allow to be ported there